List of tallest buildings in Bellevue, Washington

 The city of Bellevue, Washington, part of the Seattle metropolitan area, has at least 41 high-rise buildings, 23 of which stand 250 ft or taller in height.
 Downtown Bellevue started to develop into a high-rise office district in the 1970s and continues to grow, with new residential buildings being added in the late 2000s.
-The tallest buildings in the city, measuring 600 ft in height, are the 42-story Lincoln Tower One, W Hotel at Lincoln Square, and the 43-story Bellevue Towers - South Tower.
-Lincoln Tower One was the first skyscraper to reach the city's 600 ft height limit upon completion in 2005.
+The tallest building in the city, measuring 600 ft in height, is the 42-story Amazon Sonic.
+Amazon Sonic, formerly known as the 555 Tower during construction, was the first skyscraper to reach the city's 600 ft height limit, which was raised in 2017, upon its completion in 2023.

 Bellevue's history of high-rise development began with the completion of the Paccar Tower in 1970; this structure is regarded as the city's first high-rise.
 High-rise building construction remained slow until 1982, when the city's first building boom took place.
 Eight of the city's 24 tallest buildings were completed over the next seven years, including City Center Bellevue, which was the tallest building in the city for almost two decades.
 The high-rise construction boom ended in 1989, and only one high-rise which ranked among the city's tallest structures was completed during the 1990s.
 From 2000, Bellevue entered into a second, much larger building boom that continued for the next decade.
 More than half of Bellevue's twenty tallest buildings were completed from then on; nine projects were completed in 2008 alone, including Bellevue Towers.
 With the groundbreaking of the SoMa Towers project in 2012, the city entered another period of heavy building construction.
 The largest recent developments under construction are the W Bellevue Hotel (500 Lincoln Square) and 400 Lincoln Square; both of these buildings constitute the southward expansion of Lincoln Square and stand approximately 450 ft tall.
 In 2017, the city raised height limits to allow for buildings as tall as 600 feet (180 m) in some areas of the downtown core.
 As of 2021, there are eight 600-foot (180 m) skyscrapers that are either proposed, approved, or currently under construction.
-The East Link Extension of Link light rail is planned to open in 2023 with a station in Downtown Bellevue, incentivizing a new round of development along the eastern edge of downtown.
+The 2 Line of Link light rail is planned to open in 2024 with a station in downtown Bellevue, incentivizing a new round of development along the eastern edge of downtown.

 Overall, Bellevue's skyline is ranked third in the Northwestern United States after Seattle and Portland.